 Grade Strand Standard Code Benchmark 4 3.
 Geography 13.
-Geospatial Skills and Inquiry: Apply geographic tools-including geospatial technologies-and geographic inquiry to solve spatial problems.
+Geospatial Skills and Inquiry: Apply geographic tools, including geospatial technologies, and geographic inquiry to solve spatial problems.
 4.3.13.1 Analyze both fixed and dynamic maps using the TODALSS criteria when investigating places from local to global scales.
 4 3.
 Geography 13.
-Geospatial Skills and Inquiry: Apply geographic tools-including geospatial technologies-and geographic inquiry to solve spatial problems.
-4.3.13.3 Ask spatial questions and acquire geographic sources from different perspectives to answer them.
+Geospatial Skills and Inquiry: Apply geographic tools, including geospatial technologies, and geographic inquiry to solve spatial problems.
+4.3.13.2 Ask spatial questions and acquire geographic sources from different perspectives to answer them.
 4 3.
 Geography 14.
 Places and Regions: Describe places and regions, explaining how they are influenced by power structures.
-4.3.14.1 Name and locate states/territories and major cities/capitals, including a recognition of Indigenous land these places were built on.
+4.3.14.1 Use maps and concepts of location to identify and describe political features (states/territories, major cities, capitals) and recognize the Indigenous land these places were built on.
 4 3.
 Geography 14.
 Places and Regions: Describe places and regions, explaining how they are influenced by power structures.
 4.3.14.2 Describe physical and human characteristics needed for different types of agricultural and energy production regions.
 4 3.
 Geography 16.
 Human-Environment Interaction: Evaluate the relationship between humans and the environment, including climate change.
 4.3.16.1 Explain how changes in climate and choices humans make impact environments from local to global scales.

-Grade Strand Standard Code Benchmark 4 3.
+4 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
 4.3.17.1 Analyze how different perspectives have influenced decisions about where to locate and name places.

-4 4.
+Grade Strand Standard Code Benchmark 4 4.
 History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
-4.4.18.1 Pose a question about an issue in your community and/or the contemporary world and investigate its history.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
+4.4.18.1 Pose a question about an issue in the community and/or the contemporary world and investigate its history.
 4 4.
 History 20.
-Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources; c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
-4.4.20.1 Compare two historical sources to investigate a contemporary issue and its historical roots.
+Historical Sources and Evidence: Investigate a variety of historical sources by: a) analyzing primary and secondary sources, b) identifying perspectives and narratives that are absent from the available sources and c) interpreting the historical context, intended audience, purpose and author's point of view of these sources.
+4.4.20.1 Compare and contrast two historical sources to investigate a contemporary issue and its historical roots.
 4 4.
 History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
 4.4.21.1 Create a timeline demonstrating a sequence of events related to a contemporary local or global issue.